 In short, start fast with what you’ve got.
 Don’t invest a lot and act quickly.
 Later, you can iterate upon the process.

 Lesson #3: If Scale Isn’t the Goal, What Is?

 If you let growth control your decisions you’ll most probably start adding churn to your client base.
-People who might buy once, but they’ll never become long-term customers.
-Such type of clients won’t cover your investments.
+People might buy once, but they’ll never become long-term customers if your goal is not clearly defined.
+Such types of clients (one-time buyers) won’t cover your investments.
 Won’t refer others to your products and they won’t assist you much to your pompous crusade for bigger market share.